3. Sequential and other types in Python#

 • strings.

 Lists consist of arbitrary Python objects.
-They are created using square brackets:
+They can be created using standalone square brackets:

 x = [True, "two", 3, [4j, 5, "six"], None]